I tried automating AWS architecture diagram generation with the official Claude Code × draw.io Skill

 Prerequisites

-• Draw.io Desktop is already installed (for using the export feature)
+• Draw.io Desktop installed (for using export functions)

 Steps

-1. Create a .claude/skills/ folder in your project directory
+1. Create a .claude/skills/ folder under your project folder

-2. Download the drawio folder from the draw.io official repository and place it in the .claude/skills/ directory
+2. Download the drawio folder from the official draw.io repository and place it under the .claude/skills/ directory

 2